 f11photo / Shutterstock.com

 One of the best ways to travel around Italy — including going from Florence to Pisa — is by car.
 If you’re traveling, this more than likely means a rental car, but don’t let that deter you.
-Renting a car in Italy is shockingly cheaper than renting a car in many other places, including the United States.
+Renting a car in Italy is shockingly cheaper than renting one in many other places, including the United States.

 You can find rental cars for as cheap as $6 – $10 per day in Italy, depending on when you go.
 That’s cheaper than taking a train from Florence to Pisa!
-And the beauty of having your own car to drive around and you please is that you don’t need to count on anyone else or make any extra stops.
+And the beauty of having your car to drive around and please is that you don’t need to count on anyone else or make any extra stops.
 You just go where you please.

 Leaning Tower of Pisa